mucketo/Search-and-Destroy-v2.0/HELP.md

 # Search and Destroy v2.0.0 instruction manual

 ### "xcp" command - target a mob on your 'cp check' list and get location
-- **xcp** targets the first available cp mob (i.e. living and location known) on your list.
+- '**xcp**' targets the first available mob on your cp list and gets possible locations.
+"Available" means living and location is known.
+E.g. the first four mobs on your list are all dead, unknown, and/or both, "xcp" will ignore all of those and target the 5th mob.
-- **xcp** \<*n*\> targets the *n*th mob on your list, dead or alive.
+- '**xcp** \<*n*\>' targets the *n*th target on your cp list, dead or alive.
+If dead, the MUD only ever gives the area name, even if the cp is room.
-- **xcp 0** clears the current target and its room search results.
+- '**xcp 0** clears the current target and its room search results.
-- **xcp mode** \[**ht**\|**qw**\|**off**\] makes "xcp" do hunt trick, quick where, or nothing after running to an area, while on an area cp.
+- '**xcp mode** \<**ht**\|**qw**\|**off**\>' a.  do hunt trick, quick where, or nothing after running to an area (area cp's only).
-- Hunt trick works well in most cases, but can be slow (e.g. 62.princess).
-Where mob is unique (only 1 instance), hunt trick isn't needed, so quick-where by itself can be faster if your cp gives you multiple unique targets.
+- For area cp's, "xcp" first runs to target area.
+Upon arrival, it does hunt trick to pick out your cp mob, then does quick-where to find and display the room(s).
+If the area has multiple rooms with that name, your mob could be in any of them, so check each in turn until you find and kill your target.
+- For room cp's, "xcp" runs to the
-- Unknown mobs can't be targeted because the location hasn't been explored and therefore is missing from your mapper db.
-In area cp's, it means you haven't explored the area at all, so you need to use "xrunto" or Aardwolf's "runto" command to run there.
-In room cp's it means the room name wasn't found in your mapper db because the area containing it isn't fully explored.
-Looking up a map for that area may be helpful.
+- Unknown mobs can't be targeted because the location isn't in your mapper db.
+For area cp's, this means you've never been to the area at all.
+For room cp's it means you haven't mapped any rooms with that name in any area — in most of these cases you'll have been to the area before, but haven't explored (i.e. mapped) every room.

 ### "goto" command — run to room within area after getting search results
 - '**go**' runs to first room on the list returned by hunt trick / quick where.
 - '**go**' \<*n*\> runs to the *n*th room on the list.
 - '**go 0**' runs to the area start room (see 'xset mark')

-### "nx" (next) and "nx-" (back) commands — run to next room in list of results
+### "nx" and "nx-" commands — run to next or previous room in list of results
-- '**nx**' runs you to the next room in the list of results, after doing 'go'
+- '**nx**' runs to the next room in the list of results, after doing 'go'
 - '**nx-**' runs to previous room.
 - If you don't use 'go' first, 'nx' and 'nx-' will both run to the first room on the list (same as 'go')